 Full Mouth Restoration are a collective group of processes that are designed to address all the facets of the patient’s dental needs.
 At the office of Drs.
-Lerner & Lemongello Palm Beach, Florida, we understand that each patient is unique and has personal needs that may require a specialized approach when it comes to dental care, dental restorations, or overall oral improvement.
+Lerner & Lemongello in Palm Beach Gardens, Florida, we understand that each patient is unique and has personal needs that may require a specialized approach when it comes to dental care, dental restorations, or overall oral improvement.
 This is why our full mouth restoration are more comprehensive by the integration of various dental procedures designed specifically to make sure that our patients get the utmost in smile rejuvenation.

 Why consider getting a full mouth restoration?

 In recent years, full mouth restorations have grown increasingly popular because of the impact they have had on patients who want to bring back the brilliance of their smiles.
 But not only have they created beautiful smiles, they have also given millions of patients healthier mouths in the process.
 This is because full mouth restoration are a multi-featured service employing procedures such as the use of dental fillings, dental crowns, dental implants, porcelain laminate veneers, teeth whitening, root canal therapy, TMJ treatment, orthodontics, or a combination of these, to restore the teeth.

 What should I expect from full mouth restoration?

 Because full mouth restorations are composed of several smile-uplifting procedures, it creates a higher margin for success whether they are carried out singularly or in combination with each other.

 - An initial consultation will be conducted by the dentist to create a basis for expert recommendation towards procedures that will be able to address the most urgent needs of the patient’s teeth.